agusroig/todo-list/README.md

 ## :dart: About ##

-Todo list is a react app, this excercise was done for the MIT fullstack developer certification, you can add and remove items from the list, the list is custom styled.
+Todo list is a react app, this excercise was done for the MIT fullstack developer certification, you can add and remove items from the list, the list is custom styled. live project https://agusroig.github.io/todo-list/

 ## :sparkles: Features ##